Dissertation Projects

 Holger Lübbe

-Project development: Holger Lübbe, M.A.
+Doctoral candidate: Holger Lübbe, M.A.

 Project supervision: Prof. Dr. Gunnar Otte